franko/gsl-shell/doc/gsl-shell-index/benchmarks.rst

 Benchmarks
 ==========

-The performance of the algorithms implemented in GSL Shell have been tested agaist an equivalent C implementation.
+The performance of the algorithms implemented in GSL Shell have been tested against an equivalent C implementation.

 The purpose of the benchmarks is twofold.
 One of the objectives is to test the correctness of the results against the native GSL implementation while the other is to compare C and Lua implementation in term of performance.

-The performance is measured simply in term of time of execution, no attemt has been done to add other factors like memory utilisation or others.
+The performance is measured simply in term of time of execution, no attempt has been done to add other factors like memory utilization or others.

 Besides the benchmark of optimized C code the LuaJIT2 implementation was tested with and without the JIT support enabled.
 When the JIT support is disabled (option ``-joff``) the algorithm is executed in purely interpreted mode.